 E-Commerce – Getting Started

-You will find lots of websites offering advice on starting up your own online business and how easy it is.
-And it is…….create a website using an e-commece platform like Shopify, select payment methods from the option available and use dropshipping to source the products (dropshipping is where a supplier will pick, pack & deliver goods that you have sold through your website direct to the customer.
+You will find lots of websites offering advice on starting up your own e-commerce business and how easy it is.
+And it is…….create a company using an e-commece platform like Shopify, select payment methods from the option available and use dropshipping to source the products (dropshipping is where a supplier will pick, pack & deliver goods that you have sold through your website direct to the customer.
 If you are using a dropshipper, you are able to sell products on the internet, without the need to hold stock or handle the products you are selling).
 Starting with dropshipping means you need little initial investment and you can spend time experimenting with products and marketing.
 You will read or hear about (there are plenty of YouTube videos on the subject) how to make £000s of sales but the trick is to create a successful and profitable online business.
 The vast majority of dropshipping sellers fail.
 Arbitrage is similar to dropshipping in that you look for products that are selling for more in one marketplace compared to another.
 You then undercut the product on the higher selling marketplace and fulfil the order by ordering from the lower priced marketplace with delivery direct to your customer.
 Using dropshipping or arbitrage has a number of drawbacks:

 - Low margins